-- 79 Our authorized version of Psalm 110:1 runs thus: The Lord said unto my Lord.
-While the word Lord occurs twice in this clause, the Translators have followed their ordinary method of printing the first in small capitals, to present it to the eye of the reader as standing for the Hebrew word and a clause, which our Author calls "the essential name of God," while the second stands for (') (Adonai,) my Lord, which, as he also mentions, "is frequently applied to men."-Ed. - 80 "Un des docteurs de la loy;"-"one of the doctors of the law." - 81 "Estre appelez des hommes Maistres;"-"to be called by men Masters." - 82 "No Soyez point appelez Maistres;"-"but not be called Masters." - 83 "Docteurs;"-"doctors." - 84 "Offensé et scandalizé des vices qu'on voyoit és scribes;"-"offended and scandalized at the vices which they saw in the scribes." - 85 "Docteurs de la loy ;"-"teachers," or "doctors of the law."
+- Our authorized version of <19B001> Psalm 110:1 runs thus: The Lord said unto my Lord.
+While the word Lord occurs twice in this clause, the Translators have followed their ordinary method of printing the first in small capitals, to present it to the eye of the reader as standing for the Hebrew word (Jehovah,) which our Author calls "the essential name of God," while the second stands for (Jehovah,) my Lord, which, as he also mentions, "is frequently applied to men."-Ed. - "Un des docteurs de la loy;"-"one of the doctors of the law." - "Estre appelez des hommes Maistres;"-"to be called by men Masters." - ft82 "No Soyez point appelez Maistres;"-"but not be called Masters." - ft83 "Docteurs;"-"doctors." - "Offensé et scandalizé des vices qu'on voyoit és scribes;"-"offended and scandalized at the vices which they saw in the scribes." - "Docteurs de la loy;"-"teachers," or "doctors of the law."
 Harmony, vol. 1. p.
-281. - 87 "Si premierement il ne se regle luy-mesme, et s'assul jetit aux mesmes choses qu'il commande;"-"if he do not first rule himself, and submit to the same things which he commands." - 88 Harmony, vol. 2. p.
-165. - 89 "Afin de gaigner un proselyte;"-"in order to gain one proselyte." - 90 "Et quand il est gaigné;"-"and when he is gained." - 91 "Lesquels devorent les maisons des vefues, sous ombre de faire longue oraison;"-"who devour the houses of widows, under the pretense of making a long prayer." - 92 "De suyvre telle maniere de gens;"-"from following that sort of people." - 93 "Que les mercenaires et ouvriers ont accoustumé de vendre leur labeur, et se loer à la journee;"-"as hirelings and laborers are wont to sell their labor, and to hire themselves out for the day."
+281. - "Si premierement il ne se regle luy-mesme, et s'assul jetit aux mesmes choses qu'il commande;"-"if he do not first rule himself, and submit to the same things which he commands." - ft88 Harmony, vol. 2. p.
+165. - "Afin de gaigner un proselyte;"-"in order to gain one proselyte." - ft90 "Et quand il est gaigné;"-"and when he is gained." - "Lesquels devorent les maisons des vefues, sous ombre de faire longue oraison;"-"who devour the houses of widows, under the pretense of making a long prayer." - "De suyvre telle maniere de gens;"-"from following that sort of people." - "Que les mercenaires et ouvriers ont accoustumé de vendre leur labeur, et se loer à la journee;"-"as hirelings and laborers are wont to sell their labor, and to hire themselves out for the day."